AN EXCITING OUTDOOR ART AND NATURE PROJECT FOR THE NORTH YORKSHIRE COAST

 Funding has been applied for future Wild Eye projects which would include a Porpoise Viewing Platform on Scarborough’s famous Marine Drive, a collaboration with SeaGrown seaweed farm and a nature viewing site on the cinder track, an old railway line between Scarborough and Whitby.

 Wild Eye is funded by the government’s Towns Fund through Scarborough Borough Council and English Heritage’s Shout Out Loud programme.
-Invisible Dust is funded by Arts Council England and the Wellcome Trust.
+Invisible Dust is funded by Arts Council England.